Mike Schmidt (lawyer): George Floyd / Breonna Taylor protests

 Schmidt gained notoriety shortly after taking office for refusing to prosecute people who were arrested participating in the George Floyd protests unless there is "deliberate property damage, theft, or threat of force."
-This meant dropping the majority of cases; by August 11, the office prosecuted 47 felonies out of 550 referred protest cases.
-313 out of 417 misdemeanors were for interfering with a police officer, and 44 of 133 felonies were for riot.
-He stated he was "recognizing the right to speak".
-A notable case where he dropped charges was against Demetria Hester, a leader in the Wall of Moms movement who had been assaulted in a hate crime the day prior to the assailant's 2017 Portland train attack.
+Of the 550 cases referred by police as of August 10, including 417 misdemeanors and 133 felonies, Schmidt planned to prosecute only 47 cases, all felonies.
+In an August 11 announcement Schmidt characterized the policy as "recognizing the right to speak" while emphasizing that it was not a free pass to commit acts of violence.
+A notable case where charges were dropped was against Demetria Hester, a leader in the Wall of Moms movement.